-- basic and advanced immunology;
+- fundamental and advanced immunology;

-- immune deficiency;
+- immune deficiencies;

-- cancer immunology and haematological malignancy;
+- cancer immunology and haematological malignancy.

 The course will also enable you to develop critical and experimental research skills relevant to the field through practical research masterclasses, a focused research proposal and a research project.

-If you have an interest in this highly diverse and ever changing field and you wish to expand your knowledge at the interface of clinical and academic immunology, this master's course is ideal for you.
+If you have an interest in this highly diverse and ever-changing field and you wish to expand your knowledge at the interface of clinical and academic immunology, this master's course is ideal for you.